timwhitlock/node-amf/README.md

 I wrote this library several years ago, but I no longer do any Flash work and have no use for this library myself.
 I don't even have a Flash compiler on my system to test pull requests.

-As Github doesn't provide a mechanism to retire projects, this will live here for prosperity.
+As Github doesn't provide a mechanism to retire projects, this will live here for posterity.

 ---